addussk/projectII_ZUI/README.md

 <!-- Books Task -->

 <!-- List task -->
--Fix sorting of number that 111 should be bigger than 20

 <!-- Store Task -->

 <!-- UI -->
 -Mechanism to remove filtr option
--Possibility to zoom image

 <!-- Technical Specifications -->
 - Use one of front-end framework of JavaScript for example : React, Vue, Angular